faasm/faasm/docs/local_dev.md

 # Local Development

 This guide is only relevant for those wanting to dig deeper or make changes to Faasm itself.
-If you'd just like to write and run functions, then the Docker set-up described in the README should be sufficient.
-This includes deploying to Knative or other cloud providers.
+If you'd just like to write and run functions, you can refer to the [set-up](setup.md) instructions.

 ## Checking out the repo

-Whether you are working remotely (see below) or locally, a lot of **default parameters** assume that the repository is located in `/usr/local/code/faasm`, the latter two directories _owned_ by the current user.
-To avoid having to set up environment variables in the many scripts you will use to get started, we recommend to **symlink** where you or your IDE (if using remote development) checked out the code to this location.
+For now, many locations rely on the code being located at `/usr/local/code/faasm`, with the latter two directories _owned_ by the current user.
+This is something that will be removed in future.

+You can either set this directory up directly, or just symlink it.

 Assuming you've checked out this code somewhere, you'll need to make sure submodules are up to date: